 In December of 2015, the first-ever Bitcoin-to-Bitcoin real estate transaction in America took place: a condominium sold in South Florida for 17.741 Bitcoins (equivalent, at the time, to 275,000 Dollars).
 It was not the first occurrence of a cryptocurrency in a real estate trade - countless listings show up every now and then on the Multiple Listing Service (MLS) saying the home seller accepts (sometimes exclusively) cryptocurrencies as the method of payment.

 However, never before had the real estate industry produced a sale where no “paper money” was involved during the transaction, where both the home buyer and the home seller exclusively dealt with a cryptocurrency throughout the process.
 While it may not seem like such a big deal, this purchase marked a watershed in real estate e-commerce.

-Sure, it’s not like we’re expecting the real estate industry to go all-crypto next week – there has been no news regarding new crypto-to-crypto finished transactions for the last 3 months – nonetheless it is safe to say that the Bitcoin-to-Bitcoin real estate transaction in South Florida is a sign of the real estate’s technology tipping point.
+Sure, it’s not like we’re expecting the real estate industry to go all-crypto next week.
+The incorporation of cryptocurrency into modern markets is going to be a slow, arduous process that may last longer than you or me.
+Nevertheless, it is safe to say that the Bitcoin-to-Bitcoin real estate transaction in South Florida is a sign of the real estate’s technology tipping point.

 Moreover, it settles the discussion of Cryptocurrencies being nothing more than a marketing ploy home sellers use to raise awareness when putting houses for sale.
 No, cryptocurrencies in real estate are definitely happening, and if you’re a real estate agent, you better get used to that idea and board this real estate niche ship sooner than later.